Christian Yelich Preview, Player Props: Brewers vs. Phillies

-The Milwaukee Brewers, including Christian Yelich (.195 batting average in his past 10 games), battle starting pitcher Zack Wheeler and the Philadelphia Phillies at American Family Field, Friday at 8:10 PM ET.
+The Milwaukee Brewers and Christian Yelich (.325 slugging percentage over his past 10 games, including one homer), battle starter Aaron Nola and the Philadelphia Phillies at American Family Field, Saturday at 7:15 PM ET.

 Christian Yelich Game Info & Props vs. the Phillies